 There are no rescue squads

 An overland vehicle should be equipped with rescue items like an air compressor, tire repair kit, spare tires, tow ropes, a tool kit, high lift jack, shovel, axe, and a water supply.
-The expenses can add up, with an already big investment in the car.
+The expenses can really add up, and I’m not even talking about the already big investment for the overlanding vehicle.
 However, you need to be self-sufficient should the worst happen.

 You’re never too far from a toilet

 No, I don’t mean one of those fancy rest stop toilets you can find off a highway in the US or Europe.
-While you won’t find a McDonalds to sneak into to do your business in Africa you will find nice open fields everywhere.
+You won’t find a McDonalds to sneak into to do your business in Africa, you will find something better – nice open fields.

 Make sure to keep some toilet paper stashed in the trunk for those long days, as pee breaks off the side of the road near a baobab will be the best toilet you’re going to get.
 If you aren’t really a bush goer, remember, you will likely want to go in the bush rather than the toilets you’ll find on the African roads.